drupalprojects/jsonapi/README.md

 # JSON API
 The jsonapi module exposes a [JSON API](http://jsonapi.org/) implementation for data stored in Drupal.

+The JSON API specification supports [_extensions_](http://jsonapi.org/extensions/).
+The following extensions are supported in this JSON API implementation:

+1. [Partial Success](https://gist.github.com/e0ipso/732712c3e573a6af1d83b25b9f0269c8), for when a resource collection is retrieved and only a subset of resources is accessible.
+2. [Fancy Filters](https://gist.github.com/e0ipso/efcc4e96ca2aed58e32948e4f70c2460), to specify the filter strategy exposed by this module.

 ## Installation

 Install the module as every other module.